TodoWrite gives Claude Code an explicit task list it maintains as it works. It's a tool for long, branching work — and pure noise on simple tasks.

 End-of-lesson check

-What is the core idea behind "The TodoWrite Tool: When It Actually Helps"?
+What is the main idea of "The TodoWrite Tool: When It Actually Helps"?

 TodoWrite gives Claude Code an explicit task list it maintains as it works.
 It's a tool for long, branching work — and pure noise on simple tasks.

-Which term best describes a foundational idea in "The TodoWrite Tool: When It Actually Helps"?
+Which concept is most central to "The TodoWrite Tool: When It Actually Helps"?

 progress tracking